neumino/neumino.github.io/movies.md

-### Alone
+### Dolly Parton&#39;s Christmas on the Square
-*Released on 2020-11-18, vote average 5.9*
+*Released on 2020-11-22, vote average 9*

-When an outbreak hits, Aidan barricades himself inside his apartment and starts rationing food.
-His complex is overrun by infected Screamers, and with the world falling apart into chaos, he is left completely alone fighting for his life.
+A rich and nasty woman returns to her hometown to evict everyone but discovers the true meaning of Christmas thanks to the local townsfolk – and an actual angel.
+Features 14 original songs with music and lyrics by Dolly Parton!

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/5v6yVmtNEhg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/M5anWrBFPmY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>